Mary Axelrad, M.D.

 Clinical Assistant Professor

-I was raised in Virginia, and graduated from Virginia Tech with a B.S. in psychology.
-I completed my Ph.D. in Psychology at the University of Arkansas and completed my predoctoral clinical internship at the Medical University of South Carolina/Ralph H. Johnson Veteran's Affairs Medical Center in Charleston, SC.
-I then completed a two-year postdoctoral fellowship at the Charleston VAMC's Mental Illness Research, Education, and Clinical Center focused on concurrent substance use and posttraumatic stress disorder treatment and research.
+Dr. Melkonian was raised in Virginia, and graduated from Virginia Tech with a B.S. in psychology.
+He completed his Ph.D. in psychology at the University of Arkansas and completed his predoctoral clinical internship at the Medical University of South Carolina - Ralph H. Johnson Veteran's Affairs Medical Center in Charleston.
+Dr. Melkonian then completed a two-year postdoctoral fellowship at the Charleston VAMC's Mental Illness Research, Education and Clinical Center focused on concurrent substance use and posttraumatic stress disorder treatment and research.

-Working as an integrated primary care psychologist in Bristol Family Medicine, I love the time I spend working with patients to help support their behavioral health goals and helping residents learn more about behavioral interventions in primary care.
-As a member of the College of Medicine's Institute for Integrated Behavioral Health, I appreciate the opportunity to contribute to the mission of growing integrated behavioral health services across ETSU Health through providing interprofessional clinical care and training.
+As an integrated primary care psychologist at Bristol Family Medicine, he loves working with patients to support their behavioral health goals, and helping residents learn more about behavioral interventions in primary care.
+As a member of Quillen’s Institute for Integrated Behavioral Health, Dr. Melkonian appreciates the opportunity to contribute to the mission of growing integrated behavioral health services across ETSU Health by providing interprofessional clinical care and training.

-After living in the low country of South Carolina for several years, I am thrilled to be back in the Appalachian Mountains - along with my wife and dog, I enjoy hiking and exploring local trails, biking, and cooking.
+After living in the low country of South Carolina, he is thrilled to be back in the Appalachian Mountains along with his wife and dog.
+Dr. Melkonian enjoys hiking, exploring local trails, biking and cooking.

 Ralph Mills, M.D., FAAFP